Gmina Pacyna

 Gmina Pacyna is a rural gmina (administrative district) in Gostynin County, Masovian Voivodeship, in east-central Poland.
 Its seat is the village of Pacyna, which lies approximately 22 km south-east of Gostynin and 89 km west of Warsaw.

-The gmina covers an area of 90.85 km2 and in 2006 its total population was 3,947.
+The gmina covers an area of 90.85 km2 and in 2017, its total population was 3,614.
+According to data from 2009, 84% of the area is agricultural land.

 Villages

-Gmina Pacyna contains the villages and settlements of Anatolin, Janówek, Łuszczanówek, Luszyn, Model, Pacyna, Podatkówek, Podczachy, Przylaski, Radycza, Raków, Rakowiec, Remki, Robertów, Romanów, Rybie, Sejkowice, Skrzeszewy, Słomków and Wola Pacyńska.
+Gmina Pacyna contains the villages and settlements of Anatolin, Janówek, Łuszczanówek, Luszyn, Model, Pacyna, Podatkówek, Podczachy, Przylaski, Radycza, Raków, Rakowiec, Remki, Robertów, Romanów, Rybie, Sejkowice, Skrzeszewy, Słomków, and Wola Pacyńska.

 Neighbouring gminas

-Gmina Pacyna is bordered by the gminas of Gąbin, Kiernozia, Oporów, Sanniki, Szczawin Kościelny and Żychlin.
+Gmina Pacyna is bordered by the gminas of Gąbin, Kiernozia, Oporów, Sanniki, Szczawin Kościelny, and Żychlin.